psu13/mutable-hakyll/posts/carbonara.md

 Yes I know I should be using guanciale.
 The stuff is hard to find locally though.

 Also apparently I should not be using garlic.
-I'm surprised that Hazen would have a controversial stance on this.
+I'm surprised that Hazan would have a controversial stance on this.
 But there you go.